chzos/chzos/README.md

 Hi, I’m @chzos 👋.
-I’m interested in web development, digital marketing, statistics, and automation.
+I’m an entrepreneur interested in the future of web development, digital marketing, statistics, and automation.

 <!---
 chzos/chzos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.